 Picture: Image by Michal Jarmoluk from Pixabay

-Another fab feature is that you can personalise the message when sending documents, it’s little touches like these that clients tend to appreciate.
+Another great feature is that you can personalise the message when sending documents, it’s little touches like these that clients tend to appreciate.
+There are also fully customisable fields, which is great when there are tweaks to be made to your standard terms.

-I love that Signable sends automatic reminders, anything that automates is an absolute bonus in our game!
+I love that Signable sends automatic reminders, anything that automates is an absolute bonus in our game.
+It also works in your favour in terms of not being perceived as ‘pestering’, because the automation does it for you.

-I’m also a big fan of the fact the final signed copy is automatically sent to you and all those who have signed AND you can integrate it with GDrive so the final document is saved safely where you need it.
+Added bonus: I’m a big fan of the fact the final signed copy is automatically sent to you and all those who have signed and that it integrates with GDrive nad DropBox so it can automatically be saved for you, if you wish!

 Those on my team who use Signable really do love it too.
 Here’s what they have to say: